rwynn/monstache-site/content/index.md

 - Systemd support

+- Optional http server to get access to liveness, stats, etc

 See the [Getting started guide]({{< relref "getting-started/index.md" >}}) for instructions how to get it up and running.